Commands

 comtrya -d ./manifests apply

-As shown, this is achieved with the -d option, which tells comtrya the directory that house the manifests to be executed.
+option, which tells comtrya the directory that contains the manifests to be applied.

 comtrya apply -m one,two,three

-The -m option is used to tell comtrya the specific manifests to run.
-Note that the name of the manifest (i.e. one.yaml) is only the name of the manifest and does not contain any pathing information.
-So, /manifests/one is not a valid input.
-So it is expected to be located in the directory of the manifests you are specifying to run.
+option is used to let comtrya know which manifests to apply.
+Note that the name of the manifest (i.e. one.yaml) is only the name and must not contain any path information or file extension (.yaml).
+So, /manifests/one

 cd manifests/